 1. Existing Conditions: This section will include existing traffic conditions based on the Briarcliff Manor Traffic Analysis Technical Memorandum completed in 2020 and the Briarcliff Manor Solar Traffic Analysis completed in August of 2022.
+The validity of the 2020 and 2022 traffic data shall be addressed to determine if traffic volumes post COVID have increased, and data shall be refreshed, if necessary.
 The following information was provided in the analyses, and will be summarized in this section: - (a) Roadway Inventory.
-Surrounding roadway characteristics will be described, including functional classifications, traffic volumes, percentage of trucks, jurisdiction, speed limit, and number of travel lanes. - (b) The study area will include the following roadways, which were studied in the Briarcliff Manor Solar Traffic Analysis: - US Route 9 (Albany Post Road). - Scarborough Road; and - Holbrook Road. - (c) Capacity Analysis for Existing Conditions.
+Surrounding roadway characteristics will be described, including functional classifications, traffic volumes, percentage of trucks, jurisdiction, speed limit, and number of travel lanes. - (b) The study area will include the following roadways, which were studied in the Briarcliff Manor Solar Traffic Analysis: - US Route 9 (Albany Post Road). - Scarborough Road; and - Holbrook Road. - Old Briarcliff Road will~~should~~ also be studied as a route from Pleasantville Road to the site. - (c) Capacity Analysis for Existing Conditions.
 A capacity analysis was conducted using the HCS7 software, which uses the methodology of the Transportation Research Board's Highway Capacity Manual as a part of the Briarcliff Manor Solar Traffic Analysis.
 This analysis was performed for the segment of Scarborough Road between US Route 9 and Holbrook Road.
 A summary of this analysis will be included in this section. - (d) Sight Distances.
 The Existing Conditions section of the chapter will identify sight distances analyzed in the Briarcliff Manor Traffic Analysis Technical Memorandum.
 2. Potential Impacts: Traffic impacts resulting from the construction and operational phases on the Project Site will be described.
 The Build Conditions Site-Generated Traffic Volumes is described in two phases: construction and operation.
 The DEIS will include a discussion of anticipated traffic during the construction, including bridge reconstruction, and operational phases.

-The impact of construction and operational phases on the Level-of-Service of adjacent roadways will be discussed.
+- The impact of construction and operational phases on the Level-of-Service of adjacent roadways will be discussed.
+This section will identify the routes used by construction vehicles to access the site and facility.